-MAIN CABIN BUNKHOUSE – $33 per person 15 mattresses.
+MAIN CABIN BUNKHOUSE – $33 per person Currently open to one Group/Family Unit, maximum of six people.
+Groups will not be mixed at this time.
 Bunks rent individually, hostel style lodging, attached to the main cabin common area.
+No heat at night.
 No pets allowed in the main cabin or bunkhouse.

 UPPER CABIN – $90 base price + $20 per person Rents as a unit and sleeps 12 people in bunkbeds.
 NOTE – Upper Cabin may be booked for the Months of May – October.